A medieval ring with an arcade setting

 Production of a medieval ring

-The tiny “capitals” of the arcade version
+The tiny “capitals” of the arcade setting

 Now the actual ring splint followed.
 For this purpose, a strong gold wire was rolled out and bent into the ring size determined together with the customer.
 An exciting tool was used for this - a so-called ring bending pliers: